Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Introduction

 it is said to be \emph{regular} if $\Omega_\lef$ is an open set whose boundary has zero measure, and $s$-\emph{regular} if, in addition $\del\Omega_\lef$ has a finite $(d_\lef-s)$-Minkowski content for some $0<s\le1$ (for definitions, see Section \ref{sec:conditions}).
 We also make the standard assumption that $\pi_\lef(\Gamma)$ is dense in $\E_\lef$ and $\pi_\dwn\big|_{\Gamma}$ is injective; we give a characterisation of these via \emph{complete irrationality} of $\Gamma$ in Section \ref{sec:latticesdef}.
 Since the decomposition \eqref{eq:decomposition} is fixed we generally drop them from the notation and write $\Lambda(\Gamma + \bs, \Omega_\lef)$.
-Cut-and-project sets have received an increasing amount of interest of late as mathematical models for \emph{quasicrystals}.
+Cut and project sets have received an increasing amount of interest of late as mathematical models for \emph{quasicrystals}.
 Also referred to as \emph{model sets}, they originated in mathematics as generalisations of lattices by Meyer in 1970 \cite{Meyer70}.

-Many of the standard questions about lattices extend naturally to cut-and-project sets; amongst which is the counting problem consisting of finding a good asymptotic description for the quantity $\#(\Lambda \cap \Omega_\dwn)$ where the search region $\Omega_\dwn \subset \E_\dwn$ is large, for example a large ball $\B_\dwn(0,t)\subset \E_\dwn$ or cube $[0,t]^{d_\lef} \subset \E_\dwn$.
+Many of the standard questions about lattices extend naturally to cut and project sets; amongst which is the counting problem consisting of finding a good asymptotic description for the quantity $\#(\Lambda \cap \Omega_\dwn)$ where the search region $\Omega_\dwn \subset \E_\dwn$ is large, for example a large ball $\B_\dwn(0,t)\subset \E_\dwn$ or cube $[0,t]^{d_\lef} \subset \E_\dwn$.
 It is well-known (see, for example, \cite{HaynesKoivusaloWaltonSadun16}, also see \cite[Theorem 7.2]{BaakeGrimmBook}) that

 where the discrepancy is smaller than the main term, i.e. $\Delta(\Lambda;\B_\dwn(0,t)) = \smallo{t^{d_\dwn}}$ for every $\Lambda$.
 Here, the volumes are computed in the appropriate subspace and the covolume of a lattice $\Gamma$ is defined as $\covol(\Gamma) := \vol(\E/\Gamma)$.